chadkluck/serverless-deploy-pipeline-atlantis/docs/Set-Up-via-Web-Console.md

 6. Create the Role

 > Note: Again, you can create roles and stacks to segment permissions among your functional teams (e.g. `websvc` or `accounting`).
 Cool, huh?!
 Just make another copy of `ACME-CloudFormationServicePolicy.json` and do a new search/replace.

+## 2: Create the CodeCommit repository

+Place the `application-infrastructure/` directory at the root of your repository.

+Commit your code and then create and push a `dev` and `test` branch in addition to your `main` branch.

+Your repository is now primed for the next step.

+## 3: Create a CloudFormation Pipeline stack

+TODO